 Coaches are also advised to register with AO so that they can be kept up to speed on all developments relating to coaching and be fully insured against liability.
 Many clubs now pay the registration fee on behalf of their coaches.

 The first step in fundraising is to find out from the local recreational department, the various service clubs and the large businesses in the community if they will support a club in the area.
 It could be that they will give a one-time only donation to get the club started, or they may provide some funding over a period of time.
 A prepared submission is superior to a verbal discussion as ultimately a written statement will be requested.

 Most of the better organized clubs have their own fundraising projects, such as raffles, runathons, dances, competitions and bingos.
 Many companies wanting to organize road races to help promote their products seek help in the technical aspects of the race from the local track club and will either pay a flat fee or will offer the entry fees in return.

 At the beginning of each year the club should send a completed club affiliation form along with the payment of the appropriate fee to Athletics Ontario.
 Affiliated clubs receive voting privileges at the AO Annual General Meeting (provided they have 5 or more registered athletes) and are given the right to enter athletes in competitions under the club name.
 Additional privileges include grants to offset travel expenses of athletes attending national championships and grants for coaches’ training.

-Any athlete wishing to compete in provincial, national or international championships or be considered for training camp funding must register with AO through an affiliated club.
+Any athlete wishing to compete in provincial, national or international championships representing Ontario must register with AO through an affiliated club.
 Membership in the AO automatically includes membership with Athletics Canada.
 Persons wishing to compete only on a non-championship basis in road races may take out a non-competitive membership.